coderrio/Coderr.Documentation/docs/starting-up/index.md

 We have created an application entity for you, to allow you to get started more quickly.
 You can at a later point change the name of it (using the administration area).

-But for you, continue to the next step.
+But for now, continue with the next step.

 # 5. Configuring your application